 Configuring Use the Security > IP Source Guard > Static Binding (Configure ACL Table and Static Bindings Configure MAC Table) pages to bind a static address to a port.
-Table entries include a MAC address, IP address, lease time, entry type (Static, Dynamic), VLAN identifier, and port identifier.
+Table entries include for IPv4 Source Guard a MAC address, IP address, lease time, entry type (Static, Dynamic), VLAN identifier, and port identifier.
 All static entries are configured with an infinite lease time, which is indicated with a value of zero in the table.